O1sims/MigrationNI/README.md

 ```
 Note that this installation script is only written for Ubuntu.

-## Resulting images
+## Resulting figures

-The charts and graphics can be found in the [`images/editied`](https://github.com/O1sims/MigrationNI/tree/master/images/edited) directory.
-Here you will find another Markdown file documenting each image.
+The charts and graphics can be found in the [`figures/editied`](https://github.com/O1sims/MigrationNI/tree/master/figures/edited) directory.
+Here you will find another Markdown file documenting each figures.

 ## Contact